 The run chart shows that pre-operative inpatient stays in hospital are generally low. showing a downward trend and within the trajectory set, with the exception of August 2015 when the rate increased.
-This is the only breach of standard recorded since April 2013 and performance has since returned to a normal position.
+This is a result of the work carried out as part of the IHO theatres and surgical flow project to reduce pre-operative stays in orthopaedics.
+It is expected that this level of performance will be sustained.

-Since 15th August 2016, we have continued to ensure we are keeping our preadmission rate to a minimum.
 All preadmissions are based on valid medical or social reasons which meant pre-admission could not be avoided.
 We are also monitoring the impact on theatre start time as a result of no pre-admission and to date there has been no negative impact.